krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

     /* Initialize array */
     let arr: [i32; 5] = [0; 5]; // [0, 0, 0, 0, 0]
     let slice: &[i32] = &[0; 5];
-    // In Rust, specifying the length ([i32; 5]) denotes an array, while not specifying it (&[i32]) denotes a slice.
+    // In Rust, specifying length ([i32; 5]) creates an array; not specifying length (&[i32]) creates a slice
-    // Since Rust's arrays are designed to have compile-time fixed length, only constants can be used to specify the length.
+    // Since Rust's arrays are designed to have their length determined at compile time, only constants can be used to specify the length
-    // Vectors are generally used as dynamic arrays in Rust.
+    // Vector is the type generally used as a dynamic array in Rust
-    // For convenience in implementing the extend() method, the vector will be considered as an array here. let nums: Vec<i32> = vec![1, 3, 2, 5, 4];
+    // For convenience in implementing the extend() method, vectors are treated as arrays below let nums: Vec<i32> = vec![1, 3, 2, 5, 4];
     ```